 Send your interest to email@example.com and we will provide you with the necessary details for your school.

-AAAF would also like to offer our heartfelt thanks to those schools who hosted a Crazy Hair Day in 2017 and helped to combat bullying and support kids with Alopecia Areata.
+AAAF would also like to offer our heartfelt thanks to those schools who have hosted a Crazy Hair Day so far in 2018 and helped to combat bullying and support kids with Alopecia Areata.

 - Carnegie Primary School